Dublin

 Application of the Dublin criteria

 Family unity is the main way for applicants to enter another Member State safely and legally.
-However, restrictive practices of requested states such as requirements for official translations of documents proving family links, sometimes unnecessary DNA tests to prove the applicant’s family ties, age assessments of unaccompanied children to be conducted according to the requested state’s methods, often result to the rejection of the ‘take charge’ requests.
+However, restrictive practices of requested states such as requirements for official translations of documents proving family links, sometimes unnecessary DNA tests to prove the applicant’s family ties, age assessments of unaccompanied children to be conducted according to the requested State’s methods, often result in the rejection of the ‘take charge’ requests.

 However, in 2022, according to NGOs, Germany accepted circumstantial evidence while France did not.
 Italy is reportedly more flexible than other Member States on that issue.
 Furthermore, only documents in English or the official language of the requested Member State are considered by the Dublin Units of some of the Member States.
+GCR could not obtain similar information as to the application of the family unity criteria in other Member States in 2023.

 Since 2017, Dublin Units have increasingly refused requests in cases of subsequent separation of family members who entered Greece and applied for asylum prior to departure to another Member State on the basis that the family separation was ‘self-inflicted’ and was contrary to the best interests of the child.
 The Greek Authorities have partially adopted this reasoning.

-It is also difficult to establish a family relationship in cases of marriages by proxy, as they may not be recognised by the receiving state’s domestic law.
-GCR is aware of at least one case of family reunification that was rejected by the German Authorities, because the applicant’s spouse was already present in the requested Member State’s territory when the marriage ceremony took place.
+It is also difficult to establish a family relationship in cases of marriages by proxy, as they may not be recognised by the receiving State’s domestic law.
+GCR is aware of at least one such case of family reunification that was rejected by the German Authorities, because the applicant’s spouse was already present in the requested Member State’s territory when the marriage ceremony took place.

 Unaccompanied children

-However, the submission of the best interest assessment does not necessarily lead to the acceptance of a take charge request, since other elements are also taken into consideration by the requested Member States, although no such requirement is provided in Article 8 of the Regulation EU 604/2013.
+The submission of the best interest assessment does not necessarily lead to the acceptance of a take charge request, since other elements are also taken into consideration by the requested Member States, although no such requirement is provided in Article 8 Dublin III Regulation.
 These elements are considered evidence of the relative’s ability to support the minor applicant.
-GCR is aware of cases in which house contracts, photos of the place where the minor will be accommodated in the relative’s house and proof of income have been requested to prove the family member’s or/ and relative’s ability to take care of the applicant.
-According to NGOs Italy requests house contract and tax declaration.
+GCR is aware of cases in which house contracts, photos of the place where the minor will be accommodated in the relative’s house and proof of income have been requested to prove the family member’s or/and relative’s ability to take care of the applicant.
+According to NGOs, Italy requests house contract and tax declaration.

 Another factor that is being considered while assessing the best interest of the minor, is the existence of a family member/ relative in the requesting Member State.
-Although the mere existence of a relative does not change the legal status of the minors as unaccompanied, some Member States misinterpret the ‘best interest of the minors by considering them accompanied.
+Although the mere existence of a relative does not change the legal status of the minors as unaccompanied, some Member States misinterpret the best interest of the minors by considering them accompanied.
 Based on that argument, they reject family reunification requests of unaccompanied minors and therefore, prevent them from being reunited with a closer family member.

 Although the best interest of the minor should be of primary consideration when examining a family reunification request, the requested Member States proceed with the assessment of the case under the Dublin III Regulation in all take charge requests addressed to them.
-Spain, for instance, does not proceed at all with the examination of requests of unaccompanied minors based on Articles other than Article 8 of the Regulation.
-In one of the cases handled by GCR, the Spanish Unit stated that all requests concerning minors are to be examined under the criteria of article 8, while Article 17(2) was not applicable in this case as this is not considered to be a discretionary case by the Spanish Authorities.
-Thus, the case was finally rejected in 2021, without due consideration of the Best Interest Assessment Form and no explanation for the rejection was provided as required under Article 17 (2) of the Regulation EU 604/2013.
-The practice continued in 2022 and according to NGOs also France does not proceed with requests based on other submissions than Art 8.
+Spain, for instance, does not examine requests of unaccompanied minors based on articles other than Article 8 of the Regulation.
+In one case handled by GCR, the Spanish Dublin Unit stated that all requests concerning minors are to be examined under the criteria of article 8, while Article 17(2) was not applicable in this case as this is not considered to be a discretionary case by the Spanish Authorities.
+Thus, the case was finally rejected in 2021, without due consideration of the Best Interest Assessment Form and no explanation for the rejection was provided as required under Article 17(2) of the Regulation EU 604/2013.
+The practice continued in 2022 and, according to NGOs, France adopted the same practice of not examining requests that are based on other grounds than Art 8 of the Regulation.
+GCR is not in a position to confirm whether this remains the case in 2023.

 The dependent persons and discretionary clauses